-Date agreed by Governing Body: September 2020 Review Date: September 2022
+Date approved by Headteacher: November 2020 Review Date: November 2024

 Introduction

 We welcome our duties under the Equality Act 2010 as both a provider of education and as an employer.

 We believe that all pupils and members of staff should have the opportunity to fulfil their potential whatever their background, identity and circumstances.
 We are committed to creating a community that recognises and celebrates difference within a culture of respect and co-operation.
 We appreciate that a culture which promotes equality will create a positive environment and a shared sense of belonging for all who work, learn and use the services of our school.
 We recognise that equality will only be achieved by the whole school community working together - our pupils, staff, governors, parents and carers.